Nellaker-group/UNetHAPPY/README.md

 All checked in code is expected to be documented (public functions with Google style docstring), tested (pytest unit and integration tests), and formatted with Black code formatter.
-The GitHub Actions (coming soon) will check as much of this as possible.
 (Saying all of this I'm well aware that 'core' isn't fully compliant with this, and I'm working on it!)

-Parts of 'core' (e.g. training) are still under a fairly major refactor right now and are very likely broken so apologies if you encounter problems, please do Slack me with any issues!

 ## Setup